confluentinc/confluent-kubernetes-examples/security/separate-listener-tls/README.md

 full TLS network encryption.
 Specifically, you will set up embededKafkaRest, schema-registry and ksqldb to use separate certs internal and external communication, so that you do not mix external and internal domains in the certificate SAN.

-This feature is supported for ksqlDB and Schema Registry, starting in CFK 2.6.0 and Confluent Platform 7.4.0 release.
+[Separate TLS certificates for internal and external communications](https://docs.confluent.io/operator/current/co-network-encryption.html#co-configure-separate-certificates) feature is supported for ksqlDB, Schema Registry, MDS, and Kafka REST services, starting in CFK 2.6.0 and Confluent Platform 7.4.0 release.

 ## Set the current tutorial directory